-Co-Founding Editor and Director of Social Programming, The Fashion Studies Journal (FSJ)
+Co-Founder & Contributor, The Fashion Studies Journal (FSJ)

 A relaunch and expansion of its previous iteration, my fashion studies cohort has given FSJ a new look and developed an online platform that supports peers in the field of fashion studies.
-Check out the inaugural 'Issue No. 1' here.

 Our mission is as follows:

 "The Fashion Studies Journal (FSJ) is a quarterly online journal.
 Founded in 2012 by students in the MA Fashion Studies program at Parsons School of Design (New York, NY), it began as a platform for graduate-level writing in the emerging field of fashion studies.
 In our first years, we were a strictly academic publication, approaching fashion phenomena from cerebral, critical, and at times (we hate to admit it) inaccessible angles.
 In 2016, however, we are shifting our emphasis away from strictly academic writing, and we are here to make connections: between ideas and objects, and between ourselves and the fashion-literate population at-large.